thriveweb/deking-new/content/pages/marketing.md

 ---
 template: MarketingPage
 slug: promotions-specials-events
-title: 'COVID-19 update: 27th March 2020'
+title: Now that COVID-19 is keeping us home - We can start your project together
+subtitle: >-
-subtitle: Are you working from home and need a quiet space away from the kids?
+  If you’re working from home and need a quiet space away from the rest of the family, we have your solution
 featuredImage: /images/uploads/garage-conversion.jpg
-welcomeTitle: Construction remains an essential service and we are open for business.
+welcomeTitle: >-
+  With COVID-19 changing the way we work, there’s never been a better time to convert your garage or spare room  to a home office.
+It’s quick and easy, and best of all won’t break the bank which is important in these uncertain times.
 welcomeDescription: >-
   Deking Decks and Patios acknowledges that we all need to act responsibly in relation to COVID-19 and the health risk it poses to the elderly and those